Treefold/FMI-Robotics/MatrixGame/README.md

 Game idea:
             "Flappy Bird"/"Jetpack Joyride" where the player flies while you press the joystick button, and flies down when it's released.

-            The game purpose is to evade as many obstacles as possible.
+            The game objective is to evade as many obstacles as possible.
+            BUT the game purpuse is to make you have fun while challanging your limits.

 Video: https://youtu.be/fKGVIYG6WfQ